sbarlster/developing/README.md

 # software design principles
-What makes great software?
+What makes great (read working to expected design and maintainable) software?
 Whatever the language or framework, there are some guiding principles that will make your software shine.

 > small, single responsibility, abstractions, DI, low dependencies - all driven by testability

 # your first language
 A short while back I would have said go for Java.
 It has stood the test of time.
 20+ years and is still in wide use.
-But I am unsure about its suitablility for learning and maybe its time for one of the young guns to take over.
+But I am unsure about its suitablility for learning and maybe its time for one of the young(er) guns to take over.

 > Go, javascript, typescript, other...